 |This class focuses on statistical concepts, not details of a specific

-You may use another package if your lab group uses something other than SAS.
-Please check with me to make sure that package is appropriate for this class.
+You may use another package if your lab group uses something other than SAS, JMP, or R. Please check with me to make sure that package is appropriate for this class.
 EXCEL is not appropriate.
-R is very useful but many parts of the ANOVA material are hard to do in R. We will provide help for SAS and may be able to help with other packages.

 If you plan on taking Stat 402, I strongly recommend you learn